 Basically, it's about $300 by the time you've paid everybody for about 75-90 pounds of meat just the way you like it.
 You choose thickness of cuts, which cuts, how many cuts per package, which flavor(s) of sausage etc etc. All kinds of freedom :)

-Two batches of pigs are scheduled to be butchered in January at TriTown.
+One batch of pigs is scheduled to be butchered in March at TriTown.
 Let us know if you're intersted in a whole or half or in knowing more!